KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a password cannot be retrieved from the password store.

-    throw [System.Web.Security.MembershipPasswordException]::New("a password cannot be retrieved from the password store.")
+    throw [System.Web.Security.MembershipPasswordException]::New('a password cannot be retrieved from the password store.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Web.Security.MembershipPasswordException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Web.Security.MembershipPasswordException.aspx)